China Fellowship Application Guidelines

-The Center offers a stipend of $20,000 for a one-year non-resident fellowship.
+The Center offers a stipend of $20,000 for a one-year non-resident fellowship (August 2023 to August 2024).
 Fellows are responsible for their own health insurance and research-related travel expenses.
 The Center will cover costs associated with program-related travel to Washington to support the Fellowship’s conference.

 Length of Appointment

-Fellows are expected to be non-resident Fellows for one calendar year (March-February).
+Fellows are expected to be non-resident Fellows for one calendar year from the start date.
 Fellowships may not be deferred.

 Conditions of Award

 Fellows will be required to provide a Work-in-Progress report, participate in internal meetings with other fellows and Wilson Center staff to discuss their work, share ideas, and receive feedback from their peers.
 In addition, Fellows are encouraged to offer a presentation of their work publicly, during the annual Wilson Center Fellow’s conference, and/or participate in other Center programming as available.
 The Center expects all Fellows to seek ways to share their expertise with the Washington policy community, and to sustain engagement with the Wilson Center and the Fellowship Program after the completion of the Fellowship, as an alum.
 The form of such interaction could range from a deep background briefing for an executive branch agency to an informal roundtable discussion with members of Congress and their staffs, as available.